kushaldas/pym/docs/thebeginning.rst

 Using a source file
 =====================

 As a serious programmer, you might want to write the above code into a source file.
 Use any text editor you like to create the file called helloworld.py.
 I used vi.
-You can even use GUI based tools like Kate or gedit.
-Enter the following text:
+You can even use GUI based tools like `Kate <https://kate-editor.org/get-it/>` or `gedit <https://wiki.gnome.org/Apps/Gedit>`.

+Open a shell or terinal and perform these steps.

+1. Enter the following text:

 ::

     #!/usr/bin/env python3
     print("Hello World!")

-To run the code first you have to make the file executable.
-In GNU/Linux you can do this by typing the following command in a shell or terminal:
+2. Type the following command to make the file executable:

 ::

     $ chmod +x helloworld.py

-Now you can type the filename and it will run:
+3. Run the code by typing the filename.

 ::